Music A Level

 This challenging and specialist course helps you to develop as a performer, a composer and as a musical thinker.
 Open minded musicians will enjoy the opportunity to learn about musical theory and study a very wide range of set works that encompass music ancient and modern, classical and popular.

-• Grade 5/B or above in GCSE Music or grade 5 on an instrument
+• Grade 5 or above in GCSE Music or Grade 5 on an instrument

 • You will need to pass a pre-course audition and theory test.
-The audition may lead to a bridge course before the qualification begins.
+The audition may lead to a bridge course before the A Level begins

 There are lots of opportunities to perform, make friends and learn